plblum/jivs/planning/ModelRules Design for ValPlanning Part 2.md

    * The developer can instead convert that outcome into a `ExternalIssueFound`, continue, and include it in the returned list later.
 10. Server prepares the Jivs validation runtime

-    * Server-side code selects the correct model rules and creates/configures the `ValidationManager`.
+    * Server-side code selects the correct model rules and creates/configures the `ValueHostsManager`.
     * Server-side code transfers incoming source values into the appropriate `ValueHosts`.
     * Source values may come from HTTP form fields, typed objects, or untyped objects created from JSON.
     * A helper may later support transferring values from an object or dictionary by matching `ValueHost` names to source members.